August 30, 2022

 Read on to learn more about behavioral segmentation and how it can boost your mobile marketing.
 Examples included!

 What is behavioral segmentation?
 It is the process of grouping customers into segments based on their behavior patterns.
 These patterns may include buying habits, needs, or expected benefits.

-Segmenting customers according to the frequency of their purchases or interactions is one of the ways to calculate LTV and build predictions.
+Segmenting mobile customers according to the frequency of their purchases or interactions is one of the ways to calculate LTV and build predictions.

-You can classify users into four categories:
+You can classify mobile audience into four categories:

 Imagine a student who uses a ride-sharing app to commute to their university from Monday to Friday.
 They don’t need the app on weekends because they aren’t in a hurry and can walk to their destination.

 Seeing this pattern, the ride-sharing service could target the student with discounts on weekends.
 This would incline the client to use the service even though they didn’t plan to.